Hireology Partners With Activated Insights to Tackle Today's Healthcare Talent Shortage

 - Recruit & Retain top talent: Activated Insights enables the hiring and retention processes for long-term and post-acute care organizations.
 With Recruit, you can automate outreach and engagement to connect, qualify, and interview top caregivers faster than ever.
 Retain focuses on reducing employee turnover, especially during the critical first 100 days when the risk is highest.

-For more information visit hireology.com/integrations/activatedinsights/ today.
+For more information about this partnership visit https://hireology.com/integrations/hcp/ today.
 Ready to see Hireology in action?
-Schedule a free 1:1 demo with our team of healthcare hiring experts or take a virtual platform tour.
+Schedule a free 1:1 demo with our team of healthcare hiring experts or take a virtual platform tour on your own terms.

 Share this article